 Increase your death benefit

-Depending on your policy and insurer, you may be able to use the cash value to buy more life insurance.
+Depending on your policy and insurer, you may be able to use the policy's cash value to buy more life insurance.
 This way you can ensure the cash value that you have built over the years does not go into your provider’s pocket upon your death.

 .png)